How To Start A Cleaning Business

 Operating your cleaning business has many components, from pricing to suppliers and regulations.
 Some essential components to consider include:

 • Pricing: Decide on the services you would like to provide to clients and for what price.
-For example, you might include dusting, sweeping, and surface cleaning as part of your basic package, but you can offer clients extras such as drape cleaning and laundry for an additional cost.
-You may choose to provide services at an hourly rate or a flat per service rate.
+For example, you might include dusting, sweeping, and surface cleaning as part of your basic cleaning package, but you can offer clients extras such as drape cleaning and laundry for an additional cost.
+You may choose to provide services at an hourly rate or a flat per cleaning job.

 • Suppliers: You’ll also need to find a supplier for your cleaning products, such as vacuums, brooms, transport carts, chemical cleaning supplies and more.

 • Business Bank Account: Once you are registered or incorporated, you can open a business bank account to help keep all of your transactions organized and separate from your personal transactions.
+You may also be able to apply for a business loan or financing to help get your business off the ground.
 The bank will request a copy of your business licence or Articles of Incorporation to open a business bank account, credit card, etc.

-To start your business, you will need to focus on obtaining clients through marketing your cleaning business in some form.
-Whether through social media, word of mouth or some other form, getting the word out there about your new business is essential in building your successful business and finding your customers.
-Once the business name is registered, you can create marketing materials, set up your social media accounts, create a Google My Business profile, and establish your website.
+To start your business, you will need to focus on obtaining potential clients through marketing your cleaning business in some form.
+Whether through social media, word of mouth or some other form, getting the word out there about your new business is essential in building your successful business and finding your customers to grow your business.
+Once the business name is registered, you can develop your marketing strategy, create marketing materials, set up your social media accounts, create a Google My Business profile, and establish your website.
 Ontario Business Central offers domain registration services, where we will search the domain name and, if available, register it for you to begin setting up your website.
 A solid online business presence is one of the keys to growing your successful cleaning business.

 Small Business Registration: